denys-olleik/alternative-accounting/readme.md

 * Journal - chronological record of all financial transactions good enough to satisfy an audit.
 	* Double-entry - method for recording journal entries.
 	* Forward-only - rule that dictates journal entries cannot be modified or deleted.
-* Account - appropriate architecture around chart of accounts.
+* Accounts - chart of accounts.
 * Transaction - grouping of multiple journal entries.

 ### Journal, Chart of Accounts, and Transactions